Asante Akim North MP Arrest: Legal Analyst Explains Why This Is a Major Embarrassment for Ghana

 Why Ohene Kwame Frimpong was arrested

-Reports suggest that Frimpong was detained as part of an investigation by the US Federal Bureau of Investigation.
+Reports have suggested that Frimpong was detained as part of an investigation by the US Federal Bureau of Investigation.

 It is probing allegations of money laundering and romance scam-related activities linked to about $32 million in fraudulent transactions.